VertebrateResequencing/wr/.docs/bugfixes/260917-tempdir-leak.md

   - Which sites got `t.TempDir()`:

-    - `internal/config_test.go`, all nine `os.MkdirTemp("", ...)` calls.
-Five
+    - `internal/config_test.go`, all nine `os.MkdirTemp("", ...)` call sites.
+      Five of them leaked, together accounting for the nine dirs:
+      - `getTempHome`, one call site that leaked five dirs per run.
+It has four callers, and GoConvey re-runs a parent block once per leaf, so it runs five times.
+It gained a `t *testing.T` parameter; all four callers are inside `TestConfig`.
+      - `temp_home` x2, `temp_pwd` and `temp_wd`, one dir each.

-      of them are the one in `getTempHome`, which gained a `t *testing.T` parameter; all four of its callers are inside `TestConfig`, as are the other eight sites, so `t` was in scope everywhere.
-Four of the nine (`temp_home`, `wr_conf_test` x3) already had a `defer os.RemoveAll` and did not leak, and were converted anyway: they are the same hand-rolled cleanup in the same test, and leaving half the file on `os.MkdirTemp` leaves the next edit a template to copy.
+      The other four call sites (`temp_home`, `wr_conf_test` x3) already had a `defer os.RemoveAll` and did not leak, and were converted anyway: they are the same hand-rolled cleanup in the same test, and leaving half the file on `os.MkdirTemp` leaves the next edit a template to copy.
+All nine are inside `TestConfig`, so `t` was in scope everywhere.
     - `internal/config_test.go`'s `/tmp/testNoWrite`, which is a **fixed**
       shared path opened `O_CREATE` at mode 0444, not a random-suffixed dir.
       It now uses `ft.FilePathInTempDir(t, ...)`, the existing helper the same